Only the information required for creating, editing and styling headers and footers is presented below.

 How can you create separate headers for two sections of the same document?

-Suggested diagram: Layout of a typical document showing the header area at the top, the main body in the centre, and the footer area at the bottom.
+Suggested diagram: A typical A4 page showing the header area at the top, the main body in the centre, and the footer area at the bottom, with examples of alignment (left‑aligned title, centred page number, right‑aligned date).